-If you are not staying on site at one of the theme parks, International Drive is the place you need to stay and you will not be short for choice.
-Many of hotels also offer free transportation to the theme parks, so take this into consideration when choosing.
+If you are not staying on site at one of the theme parks, International Drive is the place you need to stay and you will not be short of choice.
+Many of the hotels also offer free transportation to the theme parks, so take this into consideration when choosing.

 Budget – Super 8 Hotel

 We stayed here for half of our last visit, located on the North end it is a cheap and cheerful hotel extremely close to the Universal Studio Resort.
 Offers free transportation to Universal Studios only.

 Offers free transportation to both Disney World and Universal Studios.

 Perfect for those travelling without children and looking for somewhere to relax after a long day at the parks.
 Offers free transportation to all of the major theme parks.

 Free hotel transportation is a massive bonus if you are not planning on renting a car, but it can at times restrict you as the last bus will often depart before park closing.
 However, Uber is incredibly cheap in this area, we completely depended on it on our last trip, it was affordable and 100% safe.

 Want £15 off your hotel booking?
 Use the link: https://www.booking.com/s/samnth00

 I will assume that most of your time will be spent in one of the many incredible theme parks but ensure to save at least half a day to walk International drive and explore what it has to offer.

 Top things not to miss –